 The ‘changwat’ (จังหวัด) is best described as the province.
 Thailand, with its many regions, is divided into 76 different provinces, with 2 special administrative regions (these are Bangkok and Pattaya).
 This shouldn’t be too difficult to work out based on where you are staying, as they cover large areas.

 An ‘amphoe’ (อำเภอ) is a district.
 Each province is divided into many different districts.
 Understandably, things start to get more confusing from this point, as smaller and smaller areas are being looked at.
-They can some in a variety of sizes.
+They can come in a variety of sizes.
 There are 928 districts in Thailand overall, with 50 in Bangkok alone.

 A ‘Tambon’ (ตำบล) is a sub-district within a district.
 There are essentially 7,435 tambon throughout Thailand, with about eight to ten in each district.

 Perhaps the most notable is the ‘Muban’ (หมู่บ้าน), also known as a ‘Moo’ (หมู่).
-This can be translated as village in English.
+This can be translated as a village in English.
 They are the smallest division, and there are about 74,944 overall in the country.

 The concept of roads or ‘Thanon’ (ถนน) and their alleys or ‘soi’ (ซอย) can be difficult to understand.
 ‘Thanons’ generally refer to major roads.
 One of the most notable examples is ‘Sukhumvit’.
 Then, there are many ‘sois’ that branch off from it.
 These are usually given a name like ‘Sukhimvit soi 7’ but then there can also be ‘sois’ designated as ‘soi 7/1’, for example.
 Then, each ‘soi’ can also be given its own name.